amita-shukla/blog-1/README.md

 - Removed the cover image for each post on the blog page.
 They needed to be resized to an aspect ratio, and I felt images were taking much more space than the actual content.
 - Earlier it was mandatory to supply a cover image for each post.
 Removed the condition as I felt this condition was a hinderance in competion of a blog post.
 Added appropriate conditions in the `ReImg` component and elsewhere to handle that.
 - Fixed tags to point to correct path
-- Changed the date format to a more user friendly one.
+- Changed the date format to a more user-friendly one.

 You can checkout the list of issues to see what all is under development!